DFRobot/pxt-DFRobot_bosonKit/README.md

 ```

-* 15. Set brightness of RGB LED to 50.
+* 15.Set brightness of RGB LED to 50.

 ```blocks